dalehamel/mctop-tool-example/docs/00100-hotkeys.md

        through a rigorous and scientific series of tests, measuring the overhead of both approaches under various conditions, it may not be the case.
-One possible drawback of the eBPF based approach is it causes some overhead as probes fire software interrupts when triggered, which may not be the case with tcpdump, even if it is doing more processing.
+One possible drawback of the eBPF based approach is it causes some overhead as probes fire software-interrupts when triggered, which may not be the case with tcpdump, even if it is doing more processing.